trumaker/ember-select-menu/README.md

 {{/select-menu}}
 ```

-This addon comes with baked in WAI-ARIA support for screen readers, keyboard navigation and keybord search.
+This addon comes with baked in WAI-ARIA support for screen readers, keyboard navigation and keyboard search.

 ## Installation